javazord/stock.api/README.md

 # stock.api
-project for stock of eletric motors
+project for stock of materials of eletric motors